awaizman1/python_zth/overview/p19_generator/README.md

 # Generator
-Generators are functions that can be paused and resumed on the fly, returning an object that can be iterated over.
+[generator](https://docs.python.org/3/glossary.html#term-generator) is a function that can be paused and resumed on the fly, returning an object that can be iterated over (a [generator iterator](https://docs.python.org/3/glossary.html#term-generator-iterator)).
 A generator is lazy evaluated - produces one item at a time and only when asked.

  - Can model infinite sequences (streams)